dvdh1961/ADAMP/README.md

 ## License

-ADAM+ is licensed under the [GNU General Public License v2.0](https://github.com/dvdh1961/ADAMP/blob/master/LICENSE), see [LICENSE](https://github.com/dvdh1961/ADAMP/blob/master/LICENSE) for more information.
+ADAM+ software is free to use for personal, educational, and non-profit purposes under the PolyForm Noncommercial License 1.0.0.